terragrids/dapp/README.md

 The frontend then performs the following actions:

-1. Upload the image and the project metadata to Pinata IPFS
+1. Upload the image and the project metadata to Infura IPFS
 2. Request a unique authentication message from the API
 3. Authenticate the user by asking to sign a zero-fee/zero-algo transaction with their wallet, adding the authentication message in the transaction note
-4. Post the Pinata IPFS metadata URL and hash to the Project Contract API ([GutHub repo](https://github.com/terragrids/project-contract))
+4. Post the Infura IPFS metadata URL and hash to the Project Contract API ([GutHub repo](https://github.com/terragrids/project-contract))

 The Project Contract API node.js backend service performs the following actions:

 1. Verify the user identity checking the signed authentication transaction
 2. If the user authentication is successful, deploy a new Algorand Smart Contract using an intermediary admin wallet, to avoid asking the project creator to pay transaction fees
-3. Pass the Pinata IPFS metadata URL and hash to the Project Smart Contract at deployment time to be stored in the contract state
+3. Pass the Infura IPFS metadata URL and hash to the Project Smart Contract at deployment time to be stored in the contract state
 4. Save the contract ID (i.e. the Algorand Application ID) and the associated user wallet address on the off-chain DynamoDB

 The authentication protocol loosely follows the proposed [ARC-0014](https://github.com/algorandfoundation/ARCs/pull/84) and is described more in detail [here](#stateless-authentication).

 Once the Algorand Project Smart Contract is successfully deployed, the project information is stored entirely on decentralised systems, i.e. the Algorand blockchain and IPFS.
 The smart contract exposes an API to further interact and update its state, as described in [this section](#editing-projects).

 A project is represented quite similarly to an NFT on the Algorand blockchain.
 It is an Algorand Smart Contract deployed on the blockchain which points to the URL of the current project metadata file pinned on IPFS.
 The URL of the metadata file and its integrity hash are updated on the Smart Contract to a new one every time the project is updated by a user.

 ### Viewing open projects by current user

 > <img width="30" alt="image" src="https://user-images.githubusercontent.com/2437709/199463330-3bb8da4b-de7d-408d-b58a-be7b7d42bcca.png">
 > <sub>Developed during Algorand Greenhouse Hack #2<sub>

 Users connected to their wallet can see a list of all projects that they have opened for crowdfunding.
 Newly created projects will need to go through an approval process (still to be implemented) before being publicly visible and eligible for crowdfunding on Terragrids.

 When users select "My Projects" from the user menu, they will see a list of projects they have created.

 Selecting a project from the list, a project details dialog will show the project information.
 The Algorand Application ID for the current project is also displayed on the dialog, with a link to the Application on Algo Explorer.

 https://user-images.githubusercontent.com/2437709/199490659-ec66af5f-c13c-4eb9-b48a-6ba7fcfda187.mov

 In particular, the application performs the following actions when selecting a project:

 1. The frontend requests the information from the Project Contract API for a specified project contract ID
 2. The Project Contract node.js backend fetches the information using a dummy Algorand account with no balance to connect to the Smart Contract read-only Reach `View` interface
 3. The Project Contract node.js backend returns the information to the frontend, without charging the user's wallet
 4. The frontend uses the IPFS URL specified in the project information to retrieve the project metadata and display it to the user

 ### Editing projects

 > <img width="30" alt="image" src="https://user-images.githubusercontent.com/2437709/199463330-3bb8da4b-de7d-408d-b58a-be7b7d42bcca.png">